|

 They both use "heavy-weight" (native) UI widgets, and they use the same OS toolkits.

-That is, they are using: Win32 for Windows, GTK+ for Unix and Carbon for Macintosh.
+That is, they use: Win32 for Windows, GTK+ for Unix and Carbon/Cocoa for Macintosh.

 Bindings versus Derelict